eunchangchoi/eunchangchoi.github.io/index.md

 <br>
 <br>
  <strong> PUBLICATIONS (BOOKS, CHAPTERS, POLICY PAPERS) </strong> <br>
+▪"WHo Own the BabyShark Song?:the Copyright Dispute of Falk Song and Meme" Harvard Journal of Law and Technology </i>,(2021) ▪ Book Chapter, "Technology Risk" in <i> The Key Concepts of Science Technology and Society </i>, Publisher 社會評論(Oct.2021) <br>
+▪'Leviathan Rises From the Deep:Battle of Tech Giants'<a href="https://www.orfonline.org/events/"> CyFy Journal</a>(Published in India)(Oct.
+2021) <br>
 ▪ Book <i> Automated Algorithms as a New Institution: Socio-Legal Perspective on AI</i>, Publisher Hanul MPlus (forthcoming 2022) <br>
-▪ Book Chapter, "Technology Risk" in <i> The Key Concepts of Science Technology and Society </i>, Publisher 社會評論(Sept.2021) <br>
-▪ Policy Report, "AI Governance: Issues, Principles, and Practices " AI Governance Forum Korea (Aug.2021) <br>
+▪ Policy Report, "AI Governance: Issues, Principles, and Practices" AI Governance Forum Korea (Aug.2021) <br>
 ▪ "The Shade of Gig Economy: Strikes Agaisnt Algorithms in China and Spain" MIT Technology Review Korea (Aug.
 2021)<br> ▪ "Patent Waiver of COVID 19 Vaccine for Global Public Health"BioWave Vol.23,No.9,<a href="https://www.ibric.org/biowave/bio_webzine_index.php"> BRIC</a>(Sept.2021)<br>
 ▪ <a href="https://www.ibric.org/myboard/read.php?Board=report&id=3843">"CRISPR-Cas9 Patent War and the Implication for Microbial Sciences"</a>BioWave Vol.23, No.8,BRIC(Aug 2021)<br>